Virtual & Augmented Reality

 At NYU Grossman School of Medicine, essential skills traditionally separated by time and location are combined into a cohesive, clinically relevant VR/AR learning experience.
 Education via VR/AR enables more immersive, engaging, and experiential learning to occur by presenting data in a way that deepens essential medical knowledge.

-To learn more or to arrange a consultation, contact Greg Dorsainville, MPS, manager, AR/VR, at firstname.lastname@example.org.
+To learn more or to arrange a consultation, contact Greg Dorsainville, MPS, manager, immersive computing, at firstname.lastname@example.org.
 Please include in your email subject line "VR and AR."